 Loading search...

-The Arts District North of Charleston
+Listing geography · Arts District north of Charleston

 Located between Charleston Boulevard and the Fremont East Entertainment District, Midtown encompasses approximately 18 blocks of vibrant urban development.
 This strategic location provides residents with easy access to downtown Las Vegas, the Las Vegas Strip, and McCarran International Airport, while maintaining the neighborhood's distinct character.
 The area is anchored by landmarks like The English Hotel, Midtown Plaza, and over 30 art galleries that have transformed former industrial spaces into cultural destinations.
 With new residential developments, improved infrastructure, and a growing roster of local businesses, Midtown continues to evolve while staying true to its artistic roots.